A year and a half ago I wrote an article called “Why I’m Not a Non-Diet Dietitian.”

 This is just one of the many different approaches that can be utilised and researched.

 The big thing I believe though is that we will always be slowly finding better ways or even just more potential options which could be effective.
 More importantly, good practitioners will be more adept at choosing which approach would be the best option for each individual client.

 When I wrote the last article, I had only ever had two clients regain weight to near or above their starting weight.
 One of those quit smoking and started binge drinking, which is obviously a massive variable.

 Now I have had a few more, but it is still a surprisingly low number.
 It is really crushing to see it happen since I get emotionally invested in my clients.
 If it is crushing for me, it is obviously harder for them.
 It does help me see why alternatives like a weight-neutral approach are appealing.

-Personally, I have seen a lot of clients lose >20kg, decrease or come off their blood pressure, diabetes and/or cholesterol medication.
-I have seen people crippled by back/knee pain slowly become mobile again partly due to taking pressure off their joints and a reduction in inflammation.
+At the other end of the spectrum, I have seen a lot of clients lose >20kg, decrease or come off their blood pressure, diabetes and/or cholesterol medication.
+I have seen people crippled by back/knee pain slowly become mobile again partly due to taking pressure off their joints and maybe even a reduction in inflammation.
 Perhaps they can now play with their children/grandchildren and their quality of life improves because of that.
 Everybody has different motivations.

 That being said, I don’t have the audacity to think I’m some incredible dietitian who is doing things nobody else can.
 There are so many things I can improve upon to get better results with clients.

 I have come into contact with a lot of other dietitians over the years and am well aware that there are a lot out there who help clients lose weight and maintain it.
 And yes, there are plenty out there who are better at it than me.